Blind / Visual impairment

 - Students are likely to have significant difficulty or be unable to see print, presentation slides, or whiteboards.
 Students are likely to have difficulty following the content of lectures with a heavy emphasis on visual aids.

 - Students may have a slower speed of work when using magnification or specialist software.
-Students may have slower speed of reading, or difficulty reading for longer periods.
+Students may have a slower speed of reading, or difficulty reading for longer periods.
 This can delay students in completing academic assignments.

 - Students may have problems with orientation and mobility (particularly in unfamiliar locations).
 Changes to the timetable or room changes can be problematic if the student is not informed.
 The Disability Service has online resources on assisting students to navigate the university environment, click here.